necator9/detection_method/README.md

 ## Prerequisites
 The method can be used **only** when following conditions are satisfied:
-1) Known intrinsic and extrinsic camera parameters.
+1) Known intrinsic and extrinsic (angle about X axis and height of installation) camera parameters.
 2) The camera is mounted on a static object.
 3) Trained classifier for a particular usage scenario.
 The training uses 3D object models and camera parameters on input.